See answer

 • Fatty fish including salmon, tuna, sardines, mackerel, and herring

-According to Dietary Guidelines for Americans, 2020-2025, females should consume at least 22 to 28 grams of fiber daily, with even higher amounts for those who are pregnant.
-Males should consume 28 to 34 grams or more of fiber per day, depending on age.
-This should be matched with 48 to 64 fluid ounces of water per day to properly digest fiber and minimize any nutrient malabsorption.
+According to Dietary Guidelines for Americans, 2020-2025, adult females should consume at least 22 to 28 grams of fiber daily (depending on their age), with even higher amounts for those who are pregnant.
+Adult males should consume 28 to 34 grams or more a day.
+However, most people in the U.S. fall short of these recommendations, with averages well below the target.

 2. Know the Anti-Inflammatory Ingredients

-• Nuts
+• Selenium — Nuts and eggs

-3. Avoid Garlic, Alfalfa Sprouts, and More
+3. Avoid Alfalfa Sprouts, Garlic, and More

 4. Consider a Few Key Nutrition Tips for Overall Health